What is a pied-à-terre? What makes it different from a typical NYC apartment?

 Buildings set their own rules about pied-à-terre ownership.
 Some co-ops allow them outright, while others explicitly prohibit them.
 Some permit pied-à-terre purchases only on a case-by-case basis.

-"In most cases, boards are skeptical about these buyers’ ‘loyalty’ to the co-op, both financially and in regard to the overall upkeep of their unit," Barone said, adding they don't want owners to permit other people to use the unit (e.g., as an Airbnb or short-term rental, or even a free lodging for a steady stream of invited family and friends)when they are not there, "especially with all this recent talk about squatter's rights in NYC."
+"In most cases, boards are skeptical about these buyers’ ‘loyalty’ to the co-op, both financially and in regard to the overall upkeep of their unit," Barone said, adding they don't want owners to permit other people to use the unit (e.g., as an Airbnb or short-term rental, or even a free lodging for a steady stream of invited family and friends) when they are not there, "especially with all this recent talk about squatter's rights in NYC."

-The board even rejected an all-cash offer that was above market from a buyer who would be splitting his time between Texas and NYC, but would mostly be in NYC.
 "The board felt he would not be using the apartment as frequently as they would like.
 This was despite the fact that this deal could have increased the value of all the units in the co-op," Barone said.

 What makes a pied-à-terre different from the typical apartment in NYC? | |